Diane Keaton: Awards and honors

-Keaton received various awards, including an Academy Award, and a Golden Globe Award for her performance in Woody Allen's Annie Hall (1977).
-She also received three more Academy Award nominations, for Reds (1981), Marvin's Room (1996), and Something's Gotta Give (2003).
+Keaton received various awards including an Academy Award, and a Golden Globe Award for her performance in Woody Allen's Annie Hall (1977).
+She received three more Academy Award nominations, for Reds (1981), Marvin's Room (1996), and Something's Gotta Give (2003).
 Keaton received a Primetime Emmy Award nomination for Amelia Earhart: The Final Flight (1994) and a Daytime Emmy Award nomination for CBS Schoolbreak Special in 1990.
 Keaton received 9 Golden Globe Award nominations, winning for Annie Hall (1977) and Something's Gotta Give (2003).
-She also received four Screen Actors Guild Award nominations for her work in film and television.
+She was nominated for four Screen Actors Guild Awards for her work in film and television.

 Over the years Keaton received various honors for her work as an actress and fashion icon.
 In 1991, she received the Hasty Pudding Woman of the Year award from Harvard's Hasty Pudding Theatricals, which is given to performers who give a lasting and impressive contribution to the world of entertainment.
 In 1995, she was honored by the New York Women in Film & Television association along with Angela Bassett, Cokie Roberts, Gena Rowlands and Thelma Schoonmaker.
 In 1996, she won the Golden Apple Award as the Female Star of the Year, sharing it with her First Wives Club co-stars Goldie Hawn and Bette Midler.
 She also received the 1997 Crystal Award at the Women in Film Crystal + Lucy Awards in 1997, and the Elle Women in Hollywood Awards the Icon Award in 1998 along with Sigourney Weaver, Lucy Fisher and Gillian Armstrong.

 Keaton won the 2004 AFI Star Award during the US Comedy Arts Festival.
 In 2005, she received a Lifetime Achievement award from the Hollywood Film Awards.
 Keaton was honored with the Film Society of Lincoln Center Gala Tribute in 2007.
 In 2014, she received the Golden Icon Award at the Zurich Film Festival.
 In 2017, Keaton was honored by the American Film Institute and was given a Lifetime Achievement Award, which was presented to her by her close friend and frequent collaborator Woody Allen.
-Others who paid tribute to her included Steve Martin, Martin Short, Meryl Streep, Reese Witherspoon, Emma Stone, Rachel McAdams, Morgan Freeman, and Al Pacino.
+Steve Martin, Martin Short, Meryl Streep, Reese Witherspoon, Emma Stone, Rachel McAdams, Morgan Freeman, Al Pacino, and other paid tribute to her.
 In 2018, she received a Special David at the David di Donatello Awards.